 “How can I keep track of expenses?”

 Things like travel, equipment, professional fees all count – and Coconut helps you to know what can and can’t be counted.
 I wrote a guide chatting all things tax for fitness professionals which you can check out too.

 “How do I know which expenses are allowable?”

 It tells you in the app.
-The app automatically categorises most of your spending but you can change if if needs be.
+The app automatically categorises most of your spending but you can change the categorisation if needs be.
 When you go to change it there is an icon you can click on which tells you more about that expense category and whether it is allowable as an expense.

 “I want something that makes my tax return simple”

-I started using Coconut half way through the previous tax year so it made half of my tax return simple.
-The rest of it though, I had to do my usual trawl through spreadsheets and double checking of my personal current account and credit card.
+I started using Coconut half way through a tax year so it made half of my tax return simple.
+For the rest of that year though, I had to do my usual trawl through spreadsheets and double checking of my personal current account and credit card.

 You then click one simple button to see your tax report which has all your totals for expenses etc which you input directly into your Self Assessment.

-Other Things You Can Do With Coconut Banking:
+More You Can Do With Coconut Accounting:

 - Share account access with an accountant